janapc03/coffee-shop-data-management/README.md

 ## Query Functionalities

-The site includes basic insert, delete, and update functionalities based on user input.
-Some examples of more complex queries can be seen below.
+The site includes basic insert, delete, join, and update functionalities based on user input.
+Some examples of more complex queries in the application can be seen below.

 **Find the average order cost for each supplier:**
 ```